esumit/ConferenceTrackManagement/README.md

-# ConferenceTrackManagement
+## ConferenceTrackManagement
-You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
-So you write a program to do it for you.
+You have recieved multiple talks request and that to be organised in a conference.
+Here are eight rules to oragnise talks in this conference :

-The conference has multiple tracks each of which has a morning and afternoon session.
+#### 1. The conference has multiple tracks each of which has a morning and afternoon session.

-Each session contains multiple talks.
+#### 2. Each session contains multiple talks.

-Morning sessions begin at 9am and must finish by 12 noon, for lunch.
+#### 3. Morning sessions begin at 9am and must finish by 12 noon, for lunch.

-Afternoon sessions begin at 1pm and must finish in time for the networking event.
+#### 4. Afternoon sessions begin at 1pm and must finish in time for the networking event.

-The networking event can start no earlier than 4:00 and no later than 5:00.
+#### 5. The networking event can start no earlier than 4:00 and no later than 5:00.

-No talk title has numbers in it.
+#### 6. No talk title has numbers in it.

-All talk lengths are either in minutes (not hours) or lightning (5 minutes).
+#### 7. All talk lengths are either in minutes (not hours) or lightning (5 minutes).

-Presenters will be very punctual; there needs to be no gap between sessions.
+#### 8. Presenters will be very punctual; there needs to be no gap between sessions.

-Note that depending on how you choose to complete this problem, your solution may give a different ordering or combination of talks into tracks.
-This is acceptable; you don’t need to exactly duplicate the sample output given here.
+## This Java program receives below Test Input and apply the above eight rules, and produce an output to schedule talks in that conference

- Test input:
+### Test input:

 Writing Fast Tests Against Enterprise Rails 60min

 Overdoing it in Python 45min